dirtsimple/imposer/README.md

 * `composer.json`, or
 *  `wp-cli.yml`.

 Imposer will search the current directory and its parent directories until it finds one of the three files, and all relative paths (e.g. those in `IMPOSER_PATH`) will be interpreted relative to that directory.
 (And all code in state module files is executed with that directory as the current directory.)
-If you have an `imposer-project.md`, it will be loaded as though it were the state file for a module called `imposer-project`.
+If you have an `imposer-project.md`, it will be loaded as though it were the state file for a module called `imposer:project`.

 Basic usage is `imposer apply` *[modulename...]*, where each argument designates a state module to be loaded.
 Modules are loaded in the order specified, unless an earlier one `require`s a later one, forcing it to be loaded earlier than its position in the list.
 (You don't have to list any modules if everything you want to apply as a specification is already in your `imposer-project.md`, or in modules `require`d by it.)